CLARIAH/clariah-plus/README.md

 # CLARIAH-PLUS Project

-This is the project planning repository for the the [CLARIAH-PLUS project](https://clariah.nl).
+This is the project planning repository for the [CLARIAH-PLUS project](https://clariah.nl).
 It groups all technical documents and discussions pertaining to CLARIAH-PLUS in a central place and should facilitate findability, transparency and project planning, for the project as a whole.